openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

     |Deactivate_Pod_1| |Deactivate_Pod_2|

-2. On the **Deactivate Pod** screen, first, make sure the RileyLink is in close proximity (~50 cm away or less) to the pod but not on top of the pod, then click on the **Next** button to begin the process of deactivating the pod.
+2. On the **Deactivate Pod** screen, first, make sure the RileyLink is in close proximity to the pod but not on top of or right next to the pod, then click on the **Next** button to begin the process of deactivating the pod.

     |Deactivate_Pod_3|